realworldocaml/book/en/compiler-output-formats.md

 └────────────────────────────────┴───────────┴─────────────┴────────────┘
 ```

-The senumbers confirm our performance hypothesis from inspecting the lambda
+These numbers confirm our earlier performance hypothesis obtained from
-code.
-The shortest running time comes from the exhaustive pattern match, with
+inspecting the lambda code.
+The shortest running time comes from the exhaustive
-polymorphic variants being the slowest.
-There isn't a hugely significant
+pattern match and polymorphic variant pattern matching is the slowest.
+There
-difference in these examples, but you can use the same techniques to peer into
+isn't a hugely significant difference in these examples, but you can use the
-the innards of your own source code and narrow down any performance hotspots.
+same techniques to peer into the innards of your own source code and narrow
+down any performance hotspots.

 The lambda form is primarily a stepping stone to the bytecode executable format
 that we'll cover next.
 It's often easier to look at the textual output from